 Cauliflower “rice” is my newest healthy food obsession.
-It’s the darling of paleo, low-carb and gluten-free eaters.
-If you haven’t tried it or made it at home, now is the time–here are three ways to make it!
+It’s the darling of paleo, low-carb and gluten-free eaters–and for good reason.
+If you haven’t tried it or made it at home, now is the time.
+In fact, here are three ways to make it!
 I’m betting that you’ll fall in love with this cauliflower rice salad so much that you’ll be buying a head of cauliflower every time you go to the store.

 One thing I love to make in the summer is tabbouleh – the Meditteranean classic salad typically made with bulghur wheat, cucumbers, tomatoes, loads of fresh parsley and mint, and a refreshing lemony vinaigrette.
 I kept true to the original for my Cauliflower Tabbouleh Salad and only swapped out the bulghur for the cauliflower rice.
+My husband was skeptical at first, but even he admitted that it tastes just like the real thing.
 SO healthy and SO delicious.

 Cauliflower is low-carb, full of nutrients – vitamins C, K, and B (folate, B6, B1, B3, pantothenic acid) – and high in fiber.
 Because of its high sulfur content, cauliflower is a powerful detoxifying food which can help prevent cancer while providing anti-inflammatory benefits.
 And, if that isn’t enough, cauliflower also provides many cardiovascular and digestive tract benefits.

 I usually use half of a large cauliflower for one salad.
 Instead of making all the rice at once, I make it in two batches.
 I feel like it keeps from drying out better that way and losing nutrition.
 (That could be in my head, but it sounds good!)